-Resilience is key - great designers don't give up - they keep going and create their own successes.
-A passion for Food Technology and Science is advised.
-In addition - a keen interest in flavours, cooking techniques and creative presentation of food products/dishes.
+A passion for Food Technology, Nutrition and Science is advised.
+In addition, a keen interest in developing flavours, cooking techniques and creative presentation of food products/dishes.

 50% of the GCSE is a written exam (1 hour and 45 minutes).
-This will assess your theoretical knowledge of food preparation and nutrition.
+This will assess the theoretical knowledge gained over the two years.

-- Multiple choice questions (20 marks) - Five questions each with a number of sub questions (80 marks)
+- Multiple choice questions (20 marks) - A variety of questions requiring data analysis and extended written responses (80 marks